A Walk Around Hourglass Lake at Disney World

-We’ll pass by Finding Nemo section of the resort before finding ourselves back at the bridge.
-Additionally, the Finding Nemo section provides the quickest walkway to get over to Animation Hall.
+We’ll pass by the Finding Nemo section of the resort before finding ourselves back at the bridge.
+Additionally, the Finding Nemo section provides the quickest walkway to get to Animation Hall.

 Animation Hall is home to the Ink and Paint gift shop and Landscape of Flavors, the resort’s food court.
 If you enjoy art, you might like to browse the lobby during your visit.
 There are a variety of sketches on display.